ianstormtaylor/slate/docs/concepts/04-transforms.md

 })
 ```

 Although it looks like it simply takes a path and moves it to another place.
-Under the hood two things are happening:
+Under the hood two things are happening…

-1. The `at` option is expanded to be a range representing all of the content inside the node at `[2]`.
+First, the `at` option is expanded to be a range representing all of the content inside the node at `[2]`.
 Which might look something like:

 ```js
 at: {